sandrina-p/workshop-a11y-fundamentals/README.md

 ### Project structure

 The workshop consists of a set of challenges.
 Each one introduces a new topic, followed by a code exercise for you to apply the concepts learned.
-After each challenge, we'll go through the solution together and clarify questions.
+After each challenge, we'll go through the solution together and clarify any questions that you might have.

 ```bash
 src/